Creating Learners at OpenmindProjects Training Center

 You can be part of OMP and help our learners to have a better future and to stop the poverty circle.

 Their Poverty Trap

-Poor villages, schools, and parents, village and migrant children grow up to be poor, often with their grandparents.
-Their parents left to earn a living in low paid jobs in a city or abroad.
+Poor villages, schools, and parents.
+Village and migrant children grow up to be poor, often being looked after by their grandparents.
+Their parents had to leave them and the village to earn a living in low-paid jobs in a city or abroad.
 They had very limited opportunities.

 Some of these children become our trainees.
-They never got the education they deserved.
-Instead their choice was to stay in their village or accept unsafe, low paid jobs.
-Girls risked being exposed to sex trafficking, boys to drug abuse.
-They never knew what it meant to have a dream, much less how to realize it!
+They never received the education they deserved.
+Instead, their choice was to stay in their village or accept unsafe, low-paid jobs.
+Girls risk being exposed to sex trafficking; boys getting involved in drug abuse.
+Teenagers often don’t know what it means to have a dream, much less how to realize it!

 Give them a second chance!

-Our challenge is to give these young people hope and a chance to learn for better opportunities.
-Our challenge is to encourage and empower our young trainees to go on, take charge of their own learning and become the architects of their own futures.
+Our challenge is to give these young people hope and a chance to learn, to provide them with better work opportunities.
+Our challenge is to encourage and empower our young trainees to continue on to take charge of their own learning and become the architects of their own futures.